Management of Uncomplicated Crown Fractures in the Permanent Dentition

 Treatment is dependent on whether the detached tooth fragment is available or not.
 If the fragment is available, it should be bonded back onto the tooth.
 Alternatively, depending on the location and magnitude of the fracture, a direct composite resin restoration can be placed, or the fractured edges smoothed with a disc.
 Follow-ups at 6-8 weeks and one year should be scheduled with a clinical examination and periapical radiographs.

 If the detached fragment is available, it should be rebonded.
 Before rebonding, the fragment should be soaked for 20 minutes in a saline solution to rehydrate it.
-Alternatively, the tooth can be restored with direct composite resin or indirect ceramic, dependent on the extent of the injury and the skillset of the operator.
-Does not require a follow-up.
+Alternatively, the tooth can be restored with direct composite resin or indirect ceramic, depending on the extent of the injury and the operator’s skill set.
+This procedure does not require a follow-up.

 Case #1: Fragment Reattachment